 Not only for global brands

 Given the fortunate position we’re in, we want to do our part to support small businesses that are hurting right now.
-We will be giving our product away for free and providing digital know-how to a number of small businesses to help them through this time, prioritizing independently owned family shops who deliver their products locally.
+We will be giving our product away for free and providing digital know-how to a number of small businesses to help them through this time, prioritizing independently owned family shops that deliver their products locally.
 To apply, follow this link and tell us your story.